MasonD-007/proxicloud/docs/FUTURE_PLANS.md

 ### Release 1: MVP - Core Compute & Storage

-#### Epic 1: EC2-like Compute Management
+#### Epic 1: EC2-like Compute Management ✅ (DONE)

-**US-001: Launch Instances from Templates**
+**US-001: Launch Instances from Templates** ✅ (DONE)
 > **As a homelab user**, I want to launch VMs and LXC containers from templates so that I can quickly deploy computing resources without manual Proxmox configuration.

 **Acceptance Criteria:**
-- Can browse available templates/ISOs in a catalog
+- ✅ Can browse available templates/ISOs in a catalog
-- Can specify vCPU count and RAM allocation
+- ✅ Can specify vCPU count and RAM allocation
-- Can select network bridge and storage pool
+- ✅ Can select network bridge and storage pool
-- Instance launches successfully and appears in instance list
+- ✅ Instance launches successfully and appears in instance list
-- Status updates in real-time (creating → running)
+- ✅ Status updates in real-time (creating → running)

 **Priority:** P0 (Critical)
+**Status:** COMPLETED ✅

 ---

-**US-002: View Instance Dashboard**
+**US-002: View Instance Dashboard** ✅ (DONE)
 > **As a homelab user**, I want to view all my running instances in a dashboard so that I can monitor my infrastructure at a glance.

 **Acceptance Criteria:**
-- Table displays: Name, Type (VM/LXC), Status, IP Address, CPU/RAM specs
+- ✅ Table displays: Name, Type (VM/LXC), Status, IP Address, CPU/RAM specs
-- Can filter by status (running/stopped/all)
+- ✅ Can filter by status (running/stopped/all)
-- Can search by name
+- ✅ Can search by name
-- Shows current resource utilization
+- ✅ Shows current resource utilization
-- Auto-refreshes every 5 seconds
+- ✅ Auto-refreshes every 5 seconds

 **Priority:** P0 (Critical)
+**Status:** COMPLETED ✅

 ---

-**US-003: Manage Instance Lifecycle**
+**US-003: Manage Instance Lifecycle** ✅ (DONE)
 > **As a homelab user**, I want to start/stop/terminate instances so that I can manage resource usage and costs.

 **Acceptance Criteria:**
-- Start button powers on stopped instances
+- ✅ Start button powers on stopped instances
-- Stop button gracefully shuts down running instances
+- ✅ Stop button gracefully shuts down running instances
-- Terminate button permanently deletes instances (with confirmation)
+- ✅ Terminate button permanently deletes instances (with confirmation)
-- Actions work reliably with proper error handling
+- ✅ Actions work reliably with proper error handling
-- Status updates reflect changes immediately
+- ✅ Status updates reflect changes immediately

 **Priority:** P0 (Critical)
+**Status:** COMPLETED ✅

 ---